Expressable launches with millions for scalable speech therapy – TechCrunch

 Speaking isn’t simple for at least 40 million Americans, so a new Austin-based startup is scaling a solution.
-Expressable is a digital speech therapy company that connects patients to speech language pathologists (SLP) via telehealth services and asynchronous support, and it has raised a new $4.5 million seed round.
+Expressable is a digital speech therapy company that connects patients to speech-language pathologists (SLP) via telehealth services and asynchronous support, and it has raised a new $4.5 million seed round.

 The early-stage startup is launching with an explicit focus on serving the approximately five million children in the United States that have a communication disorder.
 What might start as an occasional stutter could turn into a communication disorder over time — so the startup is looking to intervene early to get kids on a clearer path.

 Launched in 2019 by married co-founders Nicholas Barbara and Leanne Sherred, Expressable has served thousands of families to date.
 Today, the duo announced its seed funding, co-led by Lerer Hippeau and NextView Ventures, with participation from Amplifyher Ventures.
-The money will be used to expand its provider network, go in-network, and focus on its edtech service.
+The money will be used to expand its provider network, go in-network and focus on its edtech service.

 What it does

 Put simply, Expressable connects children to speech-language pathologists on a recurring basis.
 The therapy is done live via Zoom for Healthcare with licensed professionals that Expresssable employs full-time.
 Clients are matched with a therapist in their area of need, from public speaking to vocal cord paralysis.
-Parents are able to reach their children’s SLP through secure SMS for coordination, questions, and rescheduling throughout the week.
+Parents are able to reach their children’s SLP through secure SMS for coordination, questions and rescheduling throughout the week.

 On top of real-time support, the virtual speech therapy provider has a suite of asynchronous services.
 The company is building an e-learning platform with homework assignments and lessons, prescribed by the therapist and provided via SMS, for parents to do with their children to reinforce the speech care plans.